Mercedes EQC performance, top speed & motor

 Mercedes EQC 0-62mph, top speed and acceleration

 The EQC has a claimed 0-62mph time of 5.1 seconds, and while it feels incongruously rapid for such a heavy car, it never quite seems as quick as that sprint time suggests – rivals like the Model X and I-Pace feel faster still.
 For all that, nobody in their right mind would consider the EQC slow.
-It barrels up the road with enough brash mid-range urgency to make it a seriously rapid point-to-point car, while the linear, easy-to-modulate throttle response and power delivery also make it perfect for easing through a torturous city commute.
+It barrels up the road with enough brash mid-range urgency to make it a seriously rapid point-to-point car, while the linear, easy-to-modulate throttle response and power delivery also make it perfect for easing through a city commute.

 Getting to grips with the brake regeneration is tricky.
 The EQC is set up to offer no regeneration in default Comfort mode when you turn it on, but you can use steering-wheel paddles to turn the function up or down.
-Holding the right-hand paddle down for a couple of seconds activates the automatic regeneration mode, which automatically adjusts the braking forces to maximise the energy harvested and also maintain the distance from the car in front.
-This is likely to be most drivers' favourite mode, since it brakes smoothly even when you press the pedal hard, and is an easy system to trust.
+Holding the right-hand paddle down activates the automatic regeneration mode, which automatically adjusts braking force to maximise the energy harvested and maintain distance from the car in front.
+This is likely to be most drivers' favourite, since it brakes smoothly even when you press the pedal hard and is easy to trust.

 Don’t go thinking the EQC is an off-roader, though.
 While its raised SUV stance and four-wheel-drive capability help with getting across a muddy yard or rutted track, this is very much an on-road SUV, so don’t expect it to cope well with anything more rugged.
 It’s no sports SUV, either.
-This is a heavy car, and it feels it, so while you can select Sport mode and enjoy precise, secure-feeling progress when driving with intent down a decent road, it never feels as playful or exciting (beyond the vaguely shocking acceleration) as a Jaguar I-Pace.
+This is a heavy car, and it feels it, so while you can select Sport mode and enjoy precise, secure-feeling progress when driving with intent down a decent road, it never feels as playful or exciting (beyond the vaguely shocking acceleration) as an I-Pace.

 Comfort and refinement are the real strong points of the EQC.
 Even by the remarkably high standards set by its peers, the Mercedes has the best ride comfort and refinement in the class, with very little wind and tyre noise, and almost no whine from the electric motor.
 There’s no optional suspension, either; you get the excellent ride comfort as standard.
 It does a great job of easing you over scruffy road surfaces, and even sharp-edged potholes are soaked up with little more than a distant thump.